DinisMachado87/buildashed-main/README.md

 ![Gallery](Documentation/gallery.png)

 ### Submit your Shed!

-The Submit your shed page hosts a simple form for the users to submit photos of their built versions for the gallery, as well as comments and questions.
+The Submit Your Shed page hosts a simple form for the users to submit photos of their built versions for the gallery, as well as comments and questions.

 ![Submit your Shed](Documentation/form.png)